Grilled Romaine with BBQ Shrimp | Recipeish | Gustus Vitae

 • Peel and devein shrimp, rinsing thoroughly then allowing to dry in a colander.

-• In a bowl, combine shrimp, olive oil, and both Chuck's Dust and California Cajun Seasoning.
+• In a bowl, combine shrimp, olive oil, and both Lemon Pepper Seasoning and Taste of Cajun Seasoning.
 Mix well to combine, then cover and pop in the fridge to marinate for 1 hour.

 • Remove the 4-6 or so outer leaves of the romaine, as few as you can, and rise the remaining core well.
 Pat dry, then slice in half tip-to-tail.